 Wonderful park properties are available now for you to take advantage of.
 These exclusive park homes are nestled deep within the heart of Dorset, making them fantastic launchpads for anyone wanting to spend their retirement years by the sea.

 Royale Heights is maintained with impeccable care.
-As well as fishing facilities, swimming pools and a communal space for neighbours to come together, there is also a fully-fitted gymnasium on-site.
 Everything you need is right here on your doorstep.

 It's also close to the village of Upton, which you can walk to if you wish to access local doctor's surgeries, supermarkets, cafes, and library facilities.
 If you choose to part exchange with us, there will be no additional fees or stamp duty expected of you.